Giorgio de Santillana: Work

 In 1969, he published his book Hamlet's Mill: An Essay on Myth and the Frame of Time, coauthored with Hertha von Dechend (1915–2001) after he was inspired by her original research shared with him in 1959.
 This book covered possible connections between the mythological stories of Ancient Egypt, Babylon, Ancient Greece, Christianity, etc. and ancient observations pertaining to the stars, planets, and, most notably, the 26,000-year precession of the equinoxes, now categorized into the fields of ethnoastronomy and archaeoastronomy.
 Santillana's colleague Nathan Sivin described the book as "an end run around those scholarly custodians of the history of early astronomy who consider myths best ignored, and those ethnologists who consider astronomy best ignored, to arouse public enthusiasm for exploration into the astronomical content of myth."
 The book engaged in inflammatory mockery of its presumptive "custodial" opponents, for instance calling some "fertility addicts" and "the Fecundity-Trust" and calling Ernst Cassirer "blinded by condescension," and notable reviews were correspondingly harshly critical, though others were critical of technical missteps but nonetheless positive.

 Personal life and death

-In 1948, Santillana married Dorothy Hancock Tilton (1904-1980), a descendant of John Hancock known for her work as an editor at the Houghton Mifflin Company beginning in 1940 and particularly for her effort to publish American chef, cooking author, and television personality Julia Child; she is depicted in the film Julie & Julia.
+In 1948, Santillana married Dorothy Hancock Tilton (1904–1980), a descendant of John Hancock known for her work as an editor at the Houghton Mifflin Company beginning in 1940 and particularly for her effort to publish American chef, cooking author, and television personality Julia Child; she is depicted in the film Julie & Julia.

+Dorothy deSantillana received the dedication of The Best and the Brightest, a 1972 book about the origins of the Vietnam War by David Halberstam, who had had books published by Houghton Mifflin.

 During his time at the Massachusetts Institute of Technology, Santillana was noted for his personal friendships with founding figures of cybernetics including Norbert Wiener, Jerome Lettvin, Warren McCulloch, and Walter Pitts, as well as the astronomer and nuclear scientist Philip Morrison.
 A colorful anecdote describes him as Wiener's personal Tarot reader.

 Santillana died after a long illness beginning in the mid-1960s and a couple of years in Beverly Farms, Massachusetts, on 8 June 1974 in Dade County, Florida.